Public Health and Parish Life

 We have a new normal because of social distancing in accord with diocesan, federal, state and county guidelines.
 Anyone 60 or over or with a vulnerable condition is strongly encouraged to pray at home with our live streamed Mass.
 All must keep holy the Lord’s Day, but the Bishop has dispensed all from the obligation to attend Mass physically until November 27, 2020.

 FOR THE MASS ITSELF:

 Everyone must take one’s temperature before leaving home for Mass.
 Every person must wear a mask (not supplied by church) before entering church, and must remain on until in your seat.
 Hospitality ministers will direct the seating.
 The number of available seats will be severely reduced because of the 6 foot distancing requirement.
 Please maintain 6 feet apart on all sides of family units.
 Not everyone who comes may be able to enter if available seats are taken.

-The “new normal” Mass schedule will be Saturday 5pm, Sunday 7:30am, 10:30am and 5pm.
-We have no 9am Mass listed because of the time needed to properly sanitize the church between Masses.
+Our Mass schedule will be Saturday 5pm, Sunday 7:30am, 9:00 am, 10:30am and 5pm.
+We properly sanitize the church between Masses.
 To accomplish this, we will need at least a dozen hospitality ministers under 60 years of age per Mass.
 If you are not presently a minister, and are under 60 willing to serve, please contact Sandy Lueckenhoff at email@example.com.

 Please do NOT use Clorox/Lysol wipes on the wooden pews!